IgnatovDan/stylelint-bem-newbie/README.md

 Checks that 'normalize' CSS file is located in the 'vendor' folder
 1. duplicated-property-value-in-media
 Checks that property values in @media sections don't duplicates previously declared values for the same properties
+1. duplicated-property-value-in-modifier
+Checks that property values in BEM modifier don't declares the same value as its BEM block/element
+1. absolute-has-two-dimensions
+Checks that 'position: absolute' is used with at least two explicit dimensions to declare position

 ## Used technologies:
 - ESLint